veillette/physics-book/contents/ch1IntroductionTheNatureOfScienceAndPhysics.md

 a study of physics, you may gain a greater understanding of the interconnectedness of everything we can see and know in this universe.

-Think now about all of the technological devices that you use on a regular basis.
-Computers, smart phones, GPS systems, MP3 players, and satellite radio might come to mind.
+Think now about all the technological devices that you use on a regular basis.
+Computers, smartphones, GPS systems, MP3 players, and satellite radio might come to mind.
 Next, think about the most exciting modern technologies that you have heard about in the news, such as trains that levitate above tracks, “invisibility cloaks” that bend light around them, and microscopic robots that